 LES STERMAN: Well, important elements of a long-range plan are obviously a strong statement of goals and values, what is it that we're after, and transportation systems in the future.

 NARRATOR: In developing a vision or goals, the MPO may consider many questions: What are the trends in regional growth, and are they desirable?
 How well is the transportation system performing?
 Do existing plans deal with current and expected problems?
 Can the transportation system support the kinds of future development that the region desires?
 When the vision and goals are in place, the MPO and its partners are better able to identify transportation problems and needs.
 These can include declining mobility, increasing congestion, poor access to jobs in neighborhoods, unhealthy air, or inconsistency with proposed economic development.
 An understanding of these problems allows the MPO and its partners to identify alternatives to improve transportation.
 Alternatives may include new policies, operational strategies, or capital projects.
 Some may help the existing system work better.
 Others may expand or build new transit lines, highways, and other facilities.
 Another round of questions is asked in assessing the impact of alternatives.
 How well does each alternative address the region's transportation problems?
 What are the likely impacts on neighborhoods and the environment?
 How much do the alternatives cost?
 Are the funds there, and is this the best use of available resources?
 The answers to these questions help the board choose the best alternatives.
-By adopting the Transportation Plan, the board establishes the policies, strategies, and project that the region will pursue.
+By adopting the Transportation Plan, the board establishes the policies, strategies, and projects that the region will pursue.

 RAE RUPP SRCH: Long-range planning, it is an ongoing process.
 It's not etched in stone, and many people don't realize that.
 New board members don't realize that either, that it's not a plan etched in stone.
 That, you know, it's constantly in an updating process.